Canarys-Bootcamp/Bootcamp-labs/labs/4-valet-migrate.md

-# 4 Migrating pipelines from Azure DevOps to GitHub Actions using Valet
+# 4 Migrating pipelines from Azure DevOps to GitHub Actions using GitHub Actions Importer
 In this hands-on lab you will get a first glance at the tooling that is build to migrate CI/CD solutions to GitHub actions.
-This tool is called **Valet**.
+This tool is called **GitHub Actions Importer (GAI)**.

 We will start with setting up the tools, use the tools for a dry-run and do a migration of one pipeline to Azure DevOps to get a feel on how the tools work.